thesofakillers/thesofakillers.github.io/content/posts/culture.md

 4. If this is true, then this means that any two science-complete civilizations will converge to the same set of models (perhaps expressed differently, but ultimately equivalent).
-In the absence of multiple civilizations, the point can be expressed as: In terms of science, the end state is identical for any science-faring civilization that fits the assumptions above.
+In the absence of multiple civilizations, the point can be expressed as: In terms of science, the end state is always identical for any science-faring civilization that fits the assumptions above.
 5. Scientific knowledge is thus necessarily **universal, non-rival, and non-excludable**.
 The same fact "belongs" to reality, not to its first discoverer.
 There is a human _story_ for how Maxwell's equations were